jcburley/joker/GOSTD.md

 If a particular constructor is missing, that indicates lack of support for the underlying type.

-NOTE: The `(new ...)` special form is _not_ currently supported.
+NOTE: The `(new ...)` special form is now supported, though no corresponding constructors are available at this time; this and the "dot" forms (described above) are likely to change soon.

 ### Calling a Go API

-Calling a Go wrapper function in Joker requires ensuring the input arguments (if any) are of the proper types and then handling the returned results (if any) properly.
+Calling a Go wrapper function (for a Go function, receiver, or method) in Joker requires ensuring the input arguments (if any) are of the proper types and then handling the returned results (if any) properly.

 #### Input Arguments